barthap/expo-mega-demo/README.md

 Most of them are caused by limited time of mine, and also by some libraries, which depend on Expo, but have not yet been updated to support recently-released Expo SDK 43.

-- iOS JSI Audio is not working on Hermes yet.
-I'm working on it.
+- ~~iOS JSI Audio is not working on Hermes yet.
+I'm working on it.~~ Should be working now, lmk if it's not.
 - Frequency bin labels are wrong 🤷.
 Eventually I needed to display them in log scale and I am too lazy to think about how to recalculate everything properly.
 - Modifying the `sound.onAudioSampleReceived` callback and the Reanimated 2 stuff requires at least picking the song again to reload properly, sometimes whole app restart is needed.
-- May not work on emulator.
+- May not work on emulator. _The JSI Audio should work, but as far as I remember, the music picker does not open.
+And, of course, Bluetooth cannot work on simulator._
 - Not yet works for Android
+  - Waiting for Expo Modules architecture to support Kotlin DSL.
+  - The MusicPicker module isn't implemented yet for that platform for the above reason (instead there's a copy-pasted `expo-haptics` code ¯\_(ツ)\_/¯)
   - No JSI-related `expo-av` changes applied.
-  - The MusicPicker module isn't implemented yet for that platform (there's a copy-pasted `expo-haptics` code ¯\_(ツ)\_/¯)

 ### Applied patches